threefunkymonkeys/image_suckr/README.md

 To get a random image url based on a query:

     suckr.getImageUrl({"q" => "car"})

+_All [Google Image Search API arguments](http://code.google.com/apis/imagesearch/v1/jsondevguide.html#json_args) are supported and you can use them to filter your results._

 To get the image content instead of the url: